Signal Processing for Haptic Surface Modeling: a Review: The Haptic Processing Pipeline: Definitions

 \subsection{Sensing}

-Haptic sensors aim at mimicking the receptors that are present in our fingers and hands, to extract essential tactile information.
-Two main types of sensors exist: inertial and vision-based.
+Haptic sensors aim at mimicking the receptors that are present in our fingers and hands, to extract essential tactile information. \Rebuttal{Although many types of sensors exist to collect haptic data, the two types of sensors majorly employed to model haptic properties are inertial and vision-based}.
 Inertial sensors adopt various technologies (resistive, capacitive, fiber-based) to detect the roughness of the surface through the contact with it.
 They produce one-dimensional signals that capture the forces of interaction between sensor and object, which convey information about surface properties.
 Inertial sensors have been largely employed in robotic applications \cite{kappassov2015tactile,chen2018tactile}, where tactile sensing refers to the point of contact between robot fingers and objects.

-Vision-based sensors \cite{zhang2022hardware,yamaguchi2019recent} have recently emerged as the most simple and affordable way to capture tactile information at high resolution from images or video.
+Vision-based sensors \cite{yamaguchi2019recent, zhang2022hardware} have recently emerged as the most simple and affordable way to capture tactile information at high resolution from images or video.
 The use of images and video appears to be very intuitive to tackle the problem.
 This is generally implemented using a RGB camera recording the deformation of a membrane upon its contact with a surface, thus generating a haptic map.